Personal Loan guide

 How to use the Personal Loan Calculator

-Learn how to use the Personal Loan Calculator in plain language: what to enter, what the result means, and what the estimate leaves out.
+Learn how a personal loan amount, rate, term, and origination fee affect payment, cash received, and total cost.
 Use this guide as a plain-English walkthrough: enter the money values carefully, read the main estimate, then check what the estimate leaves out before you rely on it.

 Open the Personal Loan Calculator